 Your feedback is only shown to the creator as well as yourself.
 It is not available for other users to see.
 The creator won't see your user name.

 Welcome to my project and thank you very much for looking,

 The Bentley 4.5-litre was an iconic British racing car, known not for racing victory but for the sheer thought of one crossing the finish line with Bentley's courageous drivers at the wheel.
 The supercharged models, referred to as Bentley 'Blowers', added an excitement to the car and its races that the normal model may not have achieved on its own.
 It is just one of many racing legends.

 -The model combines Lego bricks and Technic.

--Two new green colours, a dark racing green (chassis, fuel tank and bonnet) and a camouflage green (rear car body).
+-Two new green colours, a dark racing green (chassis, fuel tank, wheels and bonnet) and a camouflage green (rear car body).

 -Working steering function that mimics the real mechanism on the car.

 -Removable bonnet reveals the engine and steering column, with the suggestion of new bonnet straps.

 -Tilted front wheels/positive camber.